blinkbitcoin/blink-nostr/README.md

 5. It broadcasts the event to the relays specified in the zap request

 This enables Nostr clients to display zap receipts for payments made through the Blink Bitcoin Lightning Network node.

+## How to test in staging

+* grab a nostr account with a zappable note somewhere
+* configure the lightning address in that account (needs to be an address to a staging blink wallet which used signet )
+* grab the note from that account and zap it, you'll get a invoice
+* Pay the invoice with another wallet (NOT blink)
+* Check whether the zaps are shown in your nostr client